NexSpeak

 Private English academies

-Academies like Berlitz, the British Council or local schools offer intensive and flexible courses.
+Local language schools and academies offer intensive and flexible courses.
 Quality varies widely, but they allow faster progress than state ESOL.

 Flexible timetables.
 Faster progress.
 Small groups.